capitec/omni-components/TESTING.md

 &nbsp;

 >**Note**
->For the purposes of minimizing code duplication we will only focus on the play function itself for the rest of the examples.
+>For the purposes of minimizing code duplication we will only focus on the play function itself for the rest of the exported object examples.

 &nbsp;